ozandmrcn/12_hi_amazon_clone/README.md

 ## 🚀 Features
 - **Responsive Design**: Fully responsive to different screen sizes, ensuring a smooth experience on all devices.
 - **UI Layout**: Mimics the main sections of Amazon, such as the header, product listings, and footer.
-- **Localization**: Translated into Turkish for a more regional and accessible experience.
 - **Interactive Elements**: Includes hover effects, clickable buttons, and smooth transitions for a user-friendly experience.

 ## 🛠️ Technologies Used